UN Urges Independent Probe As Death Toll Rises In Colombia Unrest - UrduPoint

 An armed forces crackdown on protests that started on April 28 against the government of President Ivan Duque has drawn international condemnation, and on Sunday, UN rights chief Michelle Bachelet voiced "deep concern" over the ongoing violence.

-The policeman was subsequently beaten to death by a crowd, it said, and in parts of Cali civilians were seen firing shots at demonstrators in the presence of police officers.
+The policeman was subsequently beaten to death by a crowd, it said, and in parts of Cali civilians were seen firing shots at demonstrators as police looked on.

 According to reports received by Bachelet's office, 14 people died in the violence and 98 people were injured, 54 of them by firearms.